- 1:1 and group video calling: The classic Duo end-to-end encrypted experience that involves ringing a number or group directly.

-- Only people in the call will know what’s said or shown.
+- Only people in a call or meeting know what's said or shown.

-- Google can’t see, hear or save your call’s audio and video.
+- Google can't view, hear or save audio or video from your call or meeting.

-Encryption masks data with a code and a key is required to decode it.
+- Masks the call data with a code that requires a key to decode

 Shared secret keys stay on the callers’ devices